Federal Grad PLUS Loan

 The Federal Direct Grad PLUS Loan is for graduate students enrolled in at least half-time hours.
 In order to apply for a Grad PLUS loan, you must file the Free Application for Federal Student Aid (FAFSA).
 A graduate student can borrow the total estimated cost of attendance less the financial aid the student receives for the academic year.
 The Grad PLUS Application and Master Promissory Note are available online at www.studentloans.gov.

-The interest rate for the 2014-2015 year will be available by July 1, 2014.
+The interest rate for the 2014-2015 year will be 7.21%.
 Interest will accrue at the time of the first disbursement on the loan.

 The U.S. Department of Education charges a 4.288% loan origination fee for processing your loan.

 In order to borrow a Grad PLUS Loan, the student has to pass a credit check.

 If you do not pass the credit check, there are two options available to you.

 You can work with Applicant Services at 1-800-557-7394 if you believe there was an error made on your credit check.

 You can obtain a creditworthy endorser.
 The endorser would need to pass the credit check, agree to endorse the promissory note, and agree to repay the loan if you would fail to do so.

 Disbursements are applied to your university bill, i.e., student account.
 Refunds resulting from the Grad PLUS Loan will be direct deposited into the student’s personal account, if signed up for direct deposit or a paper check, will be issued.